cesar-rgon/simple-kf2-server-launcher/README.md

   | Steam Port  | 20560    | UDP       |                                                                             |
   | NTP Port    | 123      | UDP       | Weekly Outbreak Only - Internet time lookup to determine correct Outbreak   |

-- Install Oracle JRE (Java Runtime Environment) in order to be able to execute the launcher.
+- Install Oracle JRE 8 (Java Runtime Environment) in order to be able to execute the launcher.
 JRE can be downloaded from [here](https://www.java.com/en/download/).

-## Installing and running the launcher
+## Install and run the launcher

 - Download the latest release of the program from [here](https://github.com/cesar-rgon/simple-kf2-server-launcher/releases)
-- Extract the contents of the zip file to a local folder.
+- Extract the content of the zip file to a local folder.

 ##### On Windows OS
 - Execute the file "SimpleKF2ServerLauncher.jar" just by double click over the file or, as an alternative method, type next commands in a terminal.